MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 > - **Use resources efficiently**.
 Front Door's routing method can help with resource optimization.
 To most effectively use deployed resources, distribute  traffic evenly across all environments, unless the workload is extremely latency sensitive.
 >
 >   Front Door endpoints can serve many files.
-Using compression is a way to reduce bandwith costs.
+Using compression is a way to reduce bandwidth costs.
 >
 > - **Consider using a shared instance** provided by the organization.
 Costs incurred by centralized services are shared between the workloads.
 However, consider the tradeoff with [Reliability](#reliability) if your workload has high availability requirements.
 >